 Drum kits can be a self-sufficient product to sell along your beats or even on their own.

-For example, a UK base music producer Jack Cronin launched his career by starting a YouTube channel and selling his custom drum kits on Sellfy.
-Now he has over 61K subscribers on his channel and continues selling sound kits on his online store.
+For example, a UK-based beat producer Jack Cronin launched his music career by starting a YouTube channel and selling his custom drum kits on Sellfy.
+Now he has over 61K subscribers on his channel and continues selling beats on his online store.

 Samples, presets, and loops

 Have an ear for sound design?

-In this case, you have a lot more to offer to other musicians other than your beats.
-It means that you can sell any sounds including samples, loops, and one-shots that other people could use for building new music.
+In this case, you have a lot more to offer to musicians than just beats.
+It means that you can sell any sounds including samples, loops, and one-shots that other artists could use for building new music.

 Luckily, a lot of producers are always on the lookout for new and unique samples.
-That’s why there are plenty of creators that are successfully selling sample packs from their own online stores.
+That’s why there are plenty of creators that are successfully selling beats from their own online stores.
 So, why not create sample packs and sell them to other producers?

 Don’t limit yourself to just music products.
 Digital creators are in desperate need of quality sound effects for their videos, podcasts, movies, commercials, etc. So why not give them what they need?
 This is a great way to get people to listen to your music.